 NEW STUDENT ORIENTATION

-An essential part of your journey to and at SKC is New Student Orientation (Step 9 below).
-Winter New Student Orientation (NSO) will be Friday, January 4th.
-Be sure to register with the button below.
+An essential and mandatory part of your journey to and at SKC is New Student Orientation (Step 9 below).
+Spring New Student Orientation (NSO) will be Friday, March 29th.
+Registration starts below.

 STEP 1: EXPLORE CAREER PATHS AT SKC